Gerard Malanga: Poetry and photography career

 In 1985, Henry J. Stern, Commissioner of the New York City Department of Parks & Recreation, appointed Malanga as the first photo archivist for the department.
 He was responsible for cataloguing and conserving the historic negative collection of Robert Moses.

 In his introduction to Malanga's first monograph, Resistance to Memory (Arena Editions, 1998), Ben Maddow, a photo historian and poet, said, "Malanga has that great essential virtue of the photographer: humility before the complex splendor of the real thing...Malanga is the photo-historian of this culture."

-In reviewing Malanga's book Screen Tests Portraits Nudes 1964-1996 (Steidl, 2000), photographer Fred W. McDarrah remarked that "Malanga is among the elite editors and photographers who have long dazzled and propelled the New York avant garde."
+In reviewing Malanga's book Screen Tests Portraits Nudes 1964-1996 (Steidl, 2000), photographer Fred W. McDarrah remarked that "Malanga is among the elite editors and photographers who have long dazzled and propelled the New York avant-garde."

+In 2010, Malanga presented an exhibition titled Souls at the Pierre Menard Gallery in Cambridge, Massachusetts.
+Reflecting on the work, he said, "Each one has a story to tell: not just about the time we spent together while I was clicking away, but about themselves – they have revealed their souls and that's how I hit upon the idea to call the series, Souls."

+In 2023, Malanga's photographs were the subject of an exhibition, Gerard Malanga // Moments in Time :: 1965–2023, at Beatie-Powers Place in Catskill, New York.

+Malanga has also been active as a public speaker, appearing at universities, art centers, and museums to present his film Gerard Malanga's Film Notebooks and read from his latest poetry.

 Awards and honors

 In 2024, Gerard was named a Chevalier of the Ordre des Arts et des Lettres by the French Ministry of Culture.